China Justice Observer

 • If one spouse, through bigamy, cohabitation with others, or other circumstances that violate public order and good morals, gives away or transfers community property to others at a manifestly unreasonable low price, the other spouse may claim that the contract is invalid and demand the return of property according to law.

-• If one spouse, without the consent of the other, rewards hosts through live streaming platforms, which is clearly exceed the family’s general consumption level and seriously harms the interests of the community property, it may be determined as “squandering of community property”.
+• If one spouse, without the consent of the other, rewards hosts through live streaming platforms, which clearly exceeds the family’s general consumption level and seriously harms the interests of the community property, it may be determined as “squandering of community property”.
 The other spouse may request division of community property during the marriage, or request that the rewarding spouse receive less or no share during divorce property division.

 Photo by Jay on Unsplash